rclone/rclone/docs/content/commands/rclone_mount.md

 ## Mounting on macOS

-Mounting on macOS can be done either via [macFUSE](https://osxfuse.github.io/) (also known as osxfuse) or [FUSE-T](https://www.fuse-t.org/). macFUSE is a traditional FUSE driver utilizing a macOS kernel extension (kext).
+Mounting on macOS can be done either via [built-in NFS server](/commands/rclone_serve_nfs/), [macFUSE](https://osxfuse.github.io/)
+(also known as osxfuse) or [FUSE-T](https://www.fuse-t.org/). macFUSE is a traditional FUSE driver utilizing a macOS kernel extension (kext).
 FUSE-T is an alternative FUSE system which "mounts" via an NFSv4 local server.

+# NFS mount

+This method spins up an NFS server using [serve nfs](/commands/rclone_serve_nfs/) command and mounts it to the specified mountpoint.
+If you run this in background mode using |--daemon|, you will need to send SIGTERM signal to the rclone process using |kill| command to stop the mount.

 ### macFUSE Notes